oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/initial.md

   - Cluster `cluster-1`
   - Administration Server `admin-server`
   - A `cluster-1` targeted `ear` application that's located in the WDT archive ZIP file at `wlsdeploy/applications/myapp-v1`
+  - A WorkManager `SampleWM` configured with minimum threads constraint `SampleMinThreads` and maximum threads constraint `SampleMaxThreads`

 - Leverage macros to inject external values:
   - The property file `CLUSTER_SIZE` property is referenced in the model YAML file `DynamicClusterSize` and `MaxDynamicClusterSize` fields using a PROP macro.